Haivision/srt/docs/API.md

 - Latency value in the receiving direction.
 This value is only significant when `SRTO_TSBPDMODE` is set to true.

-- Latency is the time that should elapse since the moment when the packet was sent and the moment when it's delivered to the receiver application in the receiving function.
-This time should be a buffer time large enough to cover the time spent for sending, unexpectedly extended RTT time, and the time needed to retransmit the lost UDP packet.
-The effective latency value will be the maximum of this options' value and the value of `SRTO_PEERLATENCY` set by the peer side. **This option in pre-1.3.0 version is available only as** `SRTO_LATENCY`.
-Note that the real latency value may be slightly different than this setting due to impossibility of perfectly measuring the exact same time point in both parties simultaneously; the most important meaning of latency is that the actual value of it once set with the connection is kept constant during the whole time of the connection.
+- Latency refers to the time that elapses from the moment a packet is sent to the moment when it's delivered to a receiver application.
+The SRT latency setting should be a time buffer large enough to cover the time spent for sending, unexpectedly extended RTT time, and the time needed to retransmit any lost UDP packet.
+The effective latency value will be the maximum between the `SRTO_RCVLATENCY` value and the value of `SRTO_PEERLATENCY` set by the peer side. **This option in pre-1.3.0 version is available only as** `SRTO_LATENCY`.
+Note that the real latency value may be slightly different than this setting due to the impossibility of perfectly measuring exactly the same point in time at both parties simultaneously.
+What is important with latency is that its actual value, once set with the connection, is kept constant throughout the duration of a connection.

 - Default value: 120 in Live mode, 0 in File mode (see `SRTO_TRANSTYPE`).